 “Traffic will flow much smoother when there is communication among road users, and the risk of a collision will be much lower if there’s communication as well,” he says.

-Here’s how and when to use blinkers and hand signals, hazard lights, and other safety gestures to communicate on the road.
+Here’s how and when to use blinkers and hand signals when driving and biking.

 Blinkers and Hand Signals

 Drivers are legally required to signal at least 100 feet before turning, using a blinker or a hand signal, in every state in the West.
 Western states also mandate using a turn signal before changing lanes.
 Some states, such as California and Idaho, require drivers to signal five seconds before switching lanes to give anyone in traffic around you time to react.